DustinDust/DustinDust/README.md

 ## I'm currently a fulltime student with a dream of becoming a Web developer one day.

-- 🌱 I’m currently learning computer engineering (but i want to become a webdev, yes) 🤣
+- 🌱 I’m currently studying computer engineering (but i want to become a webdev, yes) 🤣
 - 👯 I’m looking to collaborate with everyone who wants to share the passion with me.
 - 🥅 2022 Goals: An internship and making more personal projects with all the technologies I'm fond of.
 - ⚡ Fun fact: I love animation, drawing and music.
 Why am i doing all this technical stuff I wonder...